yannanwei/yannanwei.github.io/_pages/about.md

 Brief Introduction
 ===
-Yannan Wei (S'24, IEEE) received the Ph.D. degree in Electrical and Computer Engineering from the University of Waterloo, Canada, in 2025, under the supervision of Professor Weihua Zhuang
+Yannan Wei (S'24, IEEE) received the Ph.D. degree in Electrical and Computer Engineering from the University of Waterloo, Canada, in 2025, under the supervision of Professor **Weihua Zhuang**.

 Yannan Wei